 “Preventing and Curing Issue Fatigue: How to Keep Your Grassroots Rock Stars Engaged in Your Cause” – We took four years of workshop participant responses with over 900 “varsity” advocates to find out what causes them to burn out, and how to prevent issue fatigue.

-“Winning Hearts and Minds: Attitudes Toward Political Involvement” (2007 and 2010) – Find out if your obstacles when it comes to PAC fundraising and grassroots involvement are similar or different than your peers.
-We also asked PAC prospects why they do or don’t contribute to their organization’s PAC.
-Hint: you have to “lift the veil” to get their commitment.
+“Winning Hearts and Minds: Attitudes Toward Political Involvement” – Find out if your obstacles when it comes to PAC fundraising and grassroots involvement are similar or different than your peers.
+We also have data from PAC prospects why they do or don’t contribute to their organization’s PAC.
+Hint: they are giving to political causes, just perhaps not to your cause.